cardboard-iguana/cardboard-iguana.com/log/2021-11-05-tryhackme-complete-beginner.md

 ### Deploy the Vulnerable Machine

-The machine’s IP address is 10.10.179.107.
-Let’s run  an initial scan.
+The machine's IP address is 10.10.179.107.
+Let's run  an initial scan.

 ```bash
 sudo nmap -v -oA kenobi -A -sS --script vuln \